Please read through our most common questions and answers listed below:

 No. There are never any call-out fees with our Home Emergency Cover.

 You can make multiple claims each calendar year.
-However, these vary based on the package you take out with is.
+However, these vary based on the policy you take out with us.
 Please refer to your policy schedule and terms and conditions for full details